DerekHLeckner/priceRegression/README.md

 # priceRegression

-This project takes 100,000 cars across 13 different makers and runs a regressional analysis to predict automobile pricing.
+This project takes a list of VolksWagen cars and runs pricing analysis on them finding.